fangq/iso2mesh/README.md

-However, in the event that your operating system is not supported, or due to license restrictions, such as creating a release for various Linux distributions, you can recreate the mesh utility binaries under iso2mesh/bin folder by following the below commands:
+However, in the event that your operating system is not supported, or due to license restrictions, such as creating a release for various Linux distributions, you can recreate the mesh utility binaries under `iso2mesh/bin` folder using the source codes provided under `iso2mesh/tools` by following the below commands:

  ```
 git clone --recurse-submodules https://github.com/fangq/iso2mesh.git